MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/upgrade-to-vmm-2019.md

 > [!NOTE]
 > When you're upgrading a standalone VMM server, we recommend that you install VMM 2019 on the same server that had VMM 2016, 1801, or 1807.

-If you're using Distributed Key Management, you may choose to install VMM 2019 on a different server but ensure that the new server has the same name as that of the old VMM server.
+If you're using Distributed Key Management, you may choose to install VMM 2019 on a different server, but ensure that the new server has the same name as that of the old VMM server.

 Use the following procedures: